jepstein-eagle/adaptable/packages/adaptable/readme/functions/query-function.md

 # Query (AdaptableFunction)

-The Query Function enables you to run an 'Expression' - a powerful function which can contain multiple 'conditions'.
+The Query Function runs an 'Expression' - a function which can contain multiple 'conditions' - as a powerful search.

-When an Query is run, the AdapTable Expression Parser will **only return those rows that match all of the Conditions in the Query**.
+When the Query is run, the AdapTable Expression Parser will **only return those rows that match all of the Conditions in the Query**.

-> Expressions can have **any** return type - as demonstrated by Calculated Columns (which use Expressions); however when an Expression is used by a query it must return a Boolean (true / false) value.
+> Expressions can have **any** return type - as demonstrated by Calculated Columns (which use Expressions); however the Expression used by a query must always return a Boolean (true / false) value.

 ## Expression Syntax